Protecting Pennsylvania's Plants and Animals

 Silver-bordered fritillary (Boloria selene)

-The Conservancy is working with the Maryland Department of Natural Resources, the West Virginia Maryland Department of Natural Resources and the New Jersey Department of Environmental Protection’s Endangered and Nongame Species Program to pool data and gain a better understanding of population distributions of 14 wetland butterflies.
-The Regional Conservation Needs Project will help gather data on the status, distribution and habitat needs of rare wetland butterflies at a regional scale.
+The Conservancy worked with the Maryland Department of Natural Resources, the West Virginia Maryland Department of Natural Resources and the New Jersey Department of Environmental Protection’s Endangered and Nongame Species Program to gain a better understanding of population distributions of 14 wetland butterflies.
+This project was funded by a Regional Conservation Needs Project and helped gather data on the status, distribution and habitat needs of rare wetland butterflies at a regional scale.

-Through this joint project, WPC scientists are using data to create a distribution model for each of the 14 species of wetland butterflies.
+Through this joint project, WPC scientists created a regional distribution model for each of the 14 species of wetland butterflies.
 Distribution models identify habitats that are likely to provide good habitat for each species across the landscape.
-These models will guide our efforts to survey the butterflies.
-As we continue our field surveys, we improve our understanding of the habitat needs of these species.
+We use these models to guide our field surveys and improve our understanding of the habitat needs of these species.
+The models are also used in the Pennsylvania Conservation Opportunity Area tool to support conservation planning and implementation for these rare butterflies.

 We also worked with our partners to create important outreach materials for local landowners, such as the Habitat Management Guide for Pollinators.
-Most importantly, this research will improve our efforts to manage and restore habitats on which these imperiled butterflies depend.
+Most importantly, this research helped improve our efforts to manage and restore habitats on which these imperiled butterflies depend.
+With the help of conservancy and agency partners, we identified 15 sites in Pennsylvania that were good candidates for habitat enhancement and/or monitoring.
+We completed site assessments and provided habitat management recommendations that would benefit wetland butterflies and other wildlife.
+We provided technical support to partners as they developed and/or implemented habitat management plans.